HOA Letter Examples: Templates and Tips for Effective Communication

 [HOA Board/Management]

-Special Assessment Notices
+Special Assessment Notice

 Dear [Homeowner’s Name],